Communicating with Anecdotes: A Model of Anecdotal Communication

-We consider a communication game played by two players, a sender and a receiver.
-The sender has information about a payoff-relevant state of the world $\theta\in\Theta=\reals$ drawn from a common prior, say the danger of COVID-19 for instance.
-The receiver, in turn, chooses a payoff-relevant action $a \in \mathcal{A} = \reals$, say when to wear a mask.
+We consider a communication game played by two players, a sender (``she'') and a receiver (``he'').
+The sender has information about a payoff-relevant state of the world $\theta\in\reals$ drawn from a common prior.
+The receiver, in turn, chooses a payoff-relevant action $a \in\reals$ (for example, how much to invest in the current market).

 \paragraph{Preferences.} Players' preferences over their actions depend on the state of the world.
-For example, if COVID-19 is highly dangerous, both players might desire a higher frequency of mask-wearing.
 However, their preferences can differ.

-Perhaps the sender values global health more and personal freedom less than the receiver, thereby preferring a higher frequency of mask-wearing than the receiver in any state of the world.
-We model this by introducing \moralstext $\moral_R \in \reals$ and $\moral_S \in \reals$ for the receiver and sender respectively, which are shifts of the ideal action relative to the state of the world.
+We model this by introducing personal preferences $M_R \in \reals$ and $M_S \in \reals$ for the receiver and sender respectively, which are shifts of the ideal action relative to the state of the world.
 More formally, the receiver's utility is and the sender's utility is

-We assume the \moralstext are publicly known and write $\Delta = (\moral_S - \moral_R)$ for the known difference in \moralstext.
-Intuitively, $\Delta$ captures the preference misalignment between sender and receiver.\footnote{ The assumption that sender's preference is publicly known is justifiable in settings where the sender is a known entity, say a politician or newspaper.
-In such settings, the sender is often communicating with a known distribution of receiver types -- the general public for instance.
-Our results would follow largely unchanged if the receiver's preference is drawn from a known distribution. }
+We assume personal preferences are publicly known and write $\Delta = M_R - M_S$ for the known difference in personal preferences.
+Intuitively, $\Delta$ captures the preference misalignment between sender and receiver.